anikush-yes/Cypress-ToDoList-tests/README.md

 ## 🪟 Overview

-This project contains automated tests for the [<To-Do List>](https://todolist.james.am/#/) application using Cypress.
+This project contains automated tests for the (https://todolist.james.am/#/) application using Cypress.

 The test suite covers various aspects of the application's functionality, ensuring elements are visible and interactive, tasks can be created, edited, and deleted properly.